rdevaul/yapCAD/README.md

     # write out the geometry as example1-out.dxf
 	drawable.display()

 The yapCAD system isn't just about rendering, of course, it's about computational geometry.
-For example, if you want to calculate the intersection of two lines in a plane, we have you covered
+For example, if you want to calculate the intersection of lines and arcs in a plane, we have you covered:

 	from geom import *